All You Need to Know About Applying Primer

 Do you intend to place it outdoors, or perhaps in a location where there will be a high amount of traffic?

-You might consider applying more primer and possibly a stain-blocking primer to protect your new paint colour from staining, a common problem that can occur depending upon the location where you will place it once you are done.
+You might consider applying more and possibly a stain-blocking coating to protect your new paint colour from staining, a common problem that can occur depending upon the location where you will place it once you are done.

 This is something a primer of quality should usually take care of very easily.

-It will take some effort to remove the primer, no matter if it is old or newly painted.
+It will take some effort to remove the it, no matter if it is old or newly painted.